 — By Michael Hess —

-Restaurants are faced with burdens of food safety concerns, local laws and regulations, and food storage and transportation constraints.
-To resolve issues, handle invoices, manage multilocation challenges and overcome barriers, you should consider partnering with a waste management provider.
-Working with a managed waste services provider can consolidate your services at all locations so you can have one single point of contact for your waste program.
-A provider can also assist your sustainability efforts, including recycling, adaptive reuse and management of discarded packaging, organic waste and other materials.
+Working with a managed waste service provider can consolidate your services into one single point of contact.
 Consolidating your services means one vendor, one monthly invoice and one point of contact.
-The provider manages all key aspects of your waste program — taking the stress off your shoulders so you can spend more time focusing on your business.
+The provider manages all the key aspects of your waste program so you can spend more time focusing on your store or restaurant.

 — Michael Hess is founder and CEO of Waste Harmonics, a Rochester, New York-based company that provides customized waste and recycling management solutions for businesses across North America.
-Clients include retail, grocery, restaurant, travel center, logistics, distribution and shipping companies.
+Hess leads Waste Harmonics’ team of waste/recycling, technology, logistics and customer service experts who manage waste and recycling services for single- and multi-location businesses.
 For more information, email [email protected] or visit www.wasteharmonics.com.